emmjoseph/splunk-heavy-forwarder-terraform-deployment/README.md

  1. Generates an empty AWS instance profile/role to associate with all resources (this prevents them from having any permissions via metadata endpoints)
  2. Uses the AMI built from the associated Packer repository to deploy a Splunk HFW into a private subnet
- 3. Deploys a bastion host/jump box into a public subnet
+ 3. Deploys a splunk host/jump box into a public subnet
- 4. Allows SSH traffic from the bastion host to the HFW
+ 4. Allows SSH traffic from the splunk host to the HFW
  5. Deploys an application load balancer to the public subnet
  6. Allows HTTPS traffic from the load balancer to the HFW
  7. Allows HTTPS traffic from the internet to access the load balancer